Flotomate/product_docs/source/request-management/request-management-technician/deleting-a-request.rst

     :align: center
     :alt: figure 72.1

-- A dialog box opens where you can view all archived Requests.
+- A dialog box opens where you can view all archived/deleted Requests.
 You can select a few Requests and click on Un-archived to bring them back to Request List View.

 .. _rmf-72.2: